-An automatic monitoring system is required with a dedicated panel in the Fire Command Room and can be constantly monitored at the

-General Guidelines for the Deployment of In-Building Radio Coverage Solutions fire alarm panel.
-The system must monitor and produce an alarm in the event of antenna system malfunction or signal booster failure.
+An automatic monitoring system is required with a dedicated annunciated panel in the Fire Command Room and can be constantly monitored at the fire alarm panel.
+The system must monitor and produce an alarm in the event of a system malfunction or signal booster failure.

-Additionally, in case that an in-building solution based on RF/Fiber Optics converters is selected, the system shall also be capable of alarming in the event of malfunction of the main and the expansion hubs.
+Additionally, in case that an in-building solution based on RF/Fiber Optics converters is selected, the system shall also be capable of alarming in the event of malfunctions of the main and the expansion hubs.